-In 1998, Bremmer established Eurasia Group with just $25,000.
-Today, the company has offices in New York, Washington, London, Tokyo, Sao Paulo, and San Francisco, as well as a network of experts and resources in 90 countries.
-Eurasia Group provides analysis and expertise on how political developments and national security dynamics move markets and shape investments across the globe.
-As the firm's president and most active public voice, Bremmer advises leading executives, money managers, diplomats and heads of state.
+In 1998, Ian established Eurasia Group with just $25,000.
+Today, the company has offices in New York, Washington, San Francisco, London, Sao Paulo, Singapore, and Tokyo, as well as a network of experts and resources in 90 countries.
+As the firm's president and most active public voice, Ian advises leading executives, money managers, diplomats, and heads of state.

-Bremmer is credited with bringing the craft of political risk to financial markets—he created Wall Street's first global political risk index (GPRI)—and for establishing political risk as an academic discipline.
-His definition of emerging markets—“those countries where politics matter at least as much as economics for market outcomes”—has become an industry standard.
-‘G-Zero,’ his term for a global power vacuum in which no country is willing and able to set the international agenda, is widely accepted by policymakers and thought leaders.
-Said Larry Summers, “Global political economy has no sharper or more prescient analyst than Ian Bremmer.”
+Ian is credited with bringing the craft of political risk to financial markets—he created Wall Street's first global political risk index (GPRI)—and for establishing political risk as an academic discipline.
+His definition of emerging markets—“those countries where politics matters at least as much as economics for market outcomes”—has become an industry standard.
+“G-Zero,” his term for a global power vacuum in which no country is willing and able to set the international agenda, is widely accepted by policymakers and thought leaders.

 In 2007, Ian was named a Young Global Leader of the World Economic Forum, where he is the founding chairman of the Global Agenda Council on Geopolitical Risk.
 He is the Harold J. Newman Distinguished Fellow in Geopolitics at the Asia Society Policy Institute and serves on the President's Council of the Near East Foundation, the Leadership Council for Concordia, and the Board of Trustees of Intelligence Squared.

 Ian earned a master's degree and a doctorate in political science from Stanford University, where he went on to become the youngest-ever national fellow at the Hoover Institution.
 He received his bachelor's degree in international relations from Tulane University.